A Comprehensive Guide to Debt Financing

 If you don’t repay your loan, your lender will seize the asset (your equipment).
 This type of loan is a good option for those that don’t want to put up any separate collateral.

-Merchant Cash Advances is the Worst Type of Debt Financing
+Merchant Cash Advance (MCA) is the Worst Type of Debt Financing

 With a merchant cash advance, your lender will pay you a lump sum of liquid capital in exchange for a percentage of your future sales.
 The business will pay back the cash in addition to a fee.